OzanKurt/google-core/README.md

 ## License

-This package inherits the licensing of its parent framework, Laravel, and as such is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+This open-sourced is software licensed under the [MIT license](http://opensource.org/licenses/MIT).